Junior High School Ministry

 If you’re wondering what you could be doing during the 11 am service, don’t worry; we have many ways to get you plugged in with one of our ministry teams to serve.
 Just come and see us and we will help.

 On Wednesdays from 6-8 pm, Jr. High School students join the adults in the Worship Building for the Midweek Gathering and lecture.
 There is a 15-minute time in the beginning for the students to fellowship with one another, followed by a teaching through The Word of Truth Catechism by one of the men on our teaching team.
 After the lecture, students break up into gender-specific groups for their own separate study time with their intentional group leaders.
 Again, the focus is on building a strong faith that will stick with your children as they transition into adulthood.

-Currently, we do two camps a year—winter and summer camp.
-We do an average of four fundraisers per year to raise money to send the students to camp.
+Currently, we do summer camp every year.
+We also do winter camp every other year.
+We do an average of three fundraisers per year to raise money to send the students to camp.
 Camps are a great way for the students to disconnect from the world and get time away with intentional leaders to study the word together, have fun, and enjoy God’s creation.

 YOUTH MINISTRY CONTACT

 If you have any questions, please contact Justin Ader at [email protected]